dgraph-io/dgraph/wiki/content/query-language/index.md

 1. Stemming using language-specific stemmer (if supported by language).
 1. Stop words removal (if supported by language).

-Dgraph uses [bleve](https://github.com/blevesearch/bleve) for its full text search indexing.
+Dgraph uses [bleve](https://github.com/blevesearch/bleve) for its full-text search indexing.
 See also the bleve language specific [stop word lists](https://github.com/blevesearch/bleve/tree/master/analysis/lang).

 Following table contains all supported languages, corresponding country-codes, stemming and stop words filtering support.